-If the power button in your iPhone 5 is no longer working or is extremely hard to push, it may be defective.
-Unfortunately, the iPhone 5 is only one of many iPhone models plagued with power button issues.
-This time around Apple even started a repair program for iPhone 5 owners due to extremely high failure rates in regards to the power button.
-If for some reason your iPhone 5 isn't covered by the aforementioned program, we can help you repair it yourself for far less than what a new iPhone or an out of warranty replacement could cost.
+Unfortunately, the iPhone 5 has a history of power button issues.
+Apple even offered a repair program for iPhone 5 owners due to extremely high failure rates in regards to the power button.
+If you missed out on the aforementioned program, we can help you repair it yourself for far less than what a new iPhone or an out of warranty replacement could cost.

 What you need to DIY repair a stuck power button on an iPhone 5